-Alternative Elements Alternative A (no action) Alternative B (NPS preferred alternative) Alternative C Alternative D behavior in or adjacent to the route.
-If nesting activity is close to the Pole Line Road, a "drive through only" may be established past the nesting activity if the birds are not disturbed (e.g., remain on the nest) when the vehicle passes.
+Alternative Elements Alternative A (no action) Alternative B (NPS preferred alternative) Alternative C Alternative D past the nesting activity if the birds are not disturbed (e.g., remain on the nest) when the vehicle passes.
 Vehicles would be prohibited from stopping in these designated areas and must drive no faster than 5 mph.
 The Pole Line Road would only be used by public vehicles when the superintendent opens the route due to high tides, beach erosion, shorebird closure or other circumstances that would, as a result, warrant public use of this access way.
-The Pole Line Road would only be used by public vehicles when the superintendent opens the route due to high tides, beach erosion, shorebird closure or other circumstances that would, as a result, warrant public use of this access way. and would remain open as travel routes.
-If piping plover nests (including scrapes) are established on or in proximity to the Pole Line Road and it is apparent, through observation, that the plover adults are likely to abandon a nesting attempt or would stop incubating eggs as vehicles passed, the road would be closed to vehicles and symbolic fencing would be erected.
+The Pole Line Road would only be used by public vehicles when the superintendent opens the route due to high tides, beach erosion, shorebird closure or other circumstances that would, as a result, warrant public use of this access way.
+If piping plover nests are established on or in proximity to the Inner Dune Route, an operational plan would be developed on a case-by-case basis.
+Road and it is apparent, through observation, that the plover adults are likely to abandon a nesting attempt or would stop incubating eggs as vehicles passed, the road would be closed to vehicles and symbolic fencing would be erected.
 If piping plovers nest off the Pole Line Road, including in the cobblefield, the road would remain open as a 5 mph drive-through section with no pedestrian access until hatching.
 The Pole Line Road would only be used by public vehicles when the superintendent opens the route due to high tides, beach erosion, shorebird closure or other circumstances that would, as a result, warrant public use of this access way.
-If piping plover nests are established on or in proximity to the Inner Dune Route, an operational plan would be developed on a case- by-case basis. alternative), the Pole Line Road and Inner Dune Route would be closed for general or commercial ORV use but available for access to dune shacks and the race point lighthouse.
+If piping plover nests are established on or in proximity to the Inner Dune Route, an operational plan would be developed on a case-by-case basis. but available for access to dune shacks and the race point lighthouse.
 If piping plover nests are established on or in proximity to the Inner Dune Route, an operational plan would be developed on a case-by-case basis.
-Same as alternative B. Symbolic Piping Plovers and Least Terns Fencing on Other Beaches Some portions of suitable habitat on these beaches outside the ORV corridor and life-guarded beaches that receive relatively little pedestrian visitation would not initially be symbolically Same as alternative A. Same as alternative A. During the shorebird season (from March 15 to October 15), all historic shorebird-use areas and other priority habitats, entire sections of beaches (i.e., from bluff toe to waterline), and access
+Same as alternative B. Symbolic Piping Plovers and Least Terns Fencing on Other Beaches Some portions of suitable habitat on these beaches outside the ORV corridor and life-guarded beaches that receive relatively little pedestrian visitation would not initially be symbolically Same as alternative A. Same as alternative A. During the shorebird season (from March 15 to October 15), all historic shorebird-use areas and other priority habitats, entire sections of beaches (i.e., from bluff toe to waterline), and